opensafely-core/airlock/docs/how-tos/review-a-request.md

 ### Vote on a file

-Use the buttons at the top of the file content to submit your vote for this file.
+Use the buttons at the top of the file content to submit your file vote.
 Options are:

 * **Approve** — output meets disclosure requirements and is safe to be released
 * **Request Changes** — output is not currently acceptable for release.

-After approving or requesting changes to a file, the page will display your vote, as well as the overall decision for the file.
+After approving or requesting changes to a file, the page will display your file vote, as well as the overall file decision.
 You can change or reset your vote in the same way.

 ![Request file post-approval](../screenshots/file_approved.png)